 - Get them recruiting as soon as possible – Sure, it can feel daunting to get started on phone screens when they’re barely in the door themselves, but they’ll learn it all much sooner.
 Set the tone that it’s all about learning and stay close in case of questions.

-- Announce their arrival – Introduce them to the company – perhaps an email with their bio, and if they’re game, annonuce their arrival on LinkedIn.
-They’ll need to update any social media they use: LinkedIn, Twitter, Facebook etc to share that they’ve joined the team too.
+- Announce their arrival – Introduce them to the company – perhaps an email with their bio, and if they’re game, announce their arrival on LinkedIn.
+They’ll need to update any social media they use: LinkedIn, Twitter, Facebook, etc to share that they’ve joined the team too.
 It’s just possible they’ll pique someone’s interest and you’ll get an extra hire.